buildingSMART/BCF-XML/Documentation/README.md

     * An XML file following the markup.xsd schema that is described below.
 * viewpoint.bcfv
     * An XML file following the visinfo.xsd schema that is described below (for compatibility with BCF 1.0).
-    * Multiple viewpoints are possible in BCF 2.0.
+    * Multiple viewpoints are possible since BCF 2.0.
 Names of these files are not predefined.
 Note: One viewpoint needs to be be named viewpoint.bcfv even in the case of multiple viewpoints.
 * snapshot.png
     *  A snapshot related to the topic (for compatibility with BCF 1.0).
-Multiple snapshots are possible in BCF 2.0.
+Multiple snapshots are possible since BCF 2.0.
 Names of these files are not predefined.
 Note: One snapshot needs to be named snapshot.png even in the case of multiple viewpoints.

 *Note: The elements in the XML files must appear in the order given in the schemas and described below.*